Chargebacks are a standard part of doing business, especially if you accept payments online. But don't worry – we're here to help!

 Chargebacks are between customers, merchants, and issuing banks.
 We can help facilitate the dispute process, but as your payment processor, we are never liable for chargebacks or pre-arbs.
 It is your responsibility as a merchant to manage your cases.

 There is a chargeback fee associated with chargebacks and pre-arbitrations.
 The amount of the fee – and at what point in the process it is debited – is dependent on your merchant account type.
 Specific information on chargeback fees can found in your bank-specific articles.
-If you’re unsure where to find those, contact our Accounts team.
+If you’re unsure where to find those, contact us.

 When a customer needs more information about an unidentifiable charge, they can initiate a retrieval.
 You will be notified of the retrieval request and will be given the opportunity to respond with the requested information.